ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "staten-island/1850-us-census-castleton" "800" /%}}

-This census shows [George Mersereau](https://www.findagrave.com/memorial/182609528/george-mersereau) (24 Apr 1835 to 08 Mar 1896) also living with the family of Charles Pine.
-Charles appears to have taken over the general store in Staten Island from George Mersereau's father and brother, and George worked as a clerk for Charles.
-George went on to become successful in business himself and is credited with rebuilding St. Andrews Church.
+Both the 1850 and 1860 census show [George Mersereau](https://www.findagrave.com/memorial/182609528/george-mersereau) (24 Apr 1835 to 08 Mar 1896) also living with the family of Charles Pine.
+Charles appears to have taken over the general store in Staten Island from George Mersereau's father and brother, and George worked as a clerk for Charles for some time.
+George was a Civil War veteran and he went on to become successful in business himself; in several places he is credited with rebuilding St. Andrews Church, although is obituary doesn't explicitly mention this.

+{{% fig "staten-island/1860-06-15-US-Census-Castleton-NY-p96-pine" "800" /%}}

 {{% fig "staten-island/1896-05-23-Richmond-County-Advance-WNB-ny-p4" "500x300" "" "top" /%}}